How To Grow a Salsa Garden – EASY TIPS!

 Make sure you plant it in loose, well-draining soil and plant deeply.
 Add lots of mulch for best results.

-There’s a type of tomato called “paste tomatoes” that offer the same thing as Romas – meaty and a low amount of seeds.
+A type of tomato called “paste tomatoes” offers the same thing as Romas – meaty and a low amount of seeds.

 Here are a few varieties of tomato paste types of organic seeds on Amazon: